-With some of our lease agreements, we have an option on a specific date to buy with the Trustee of £270m per annum in place since April 2015, a cash contribution of £249m was made to the scheme.
+On an accounting basis, the Group's net pension deficit after tax decreased from with the Trustee of £270m per annum in place since April 2015, a cash contribution of £249m was made to the scheme.
 Following the significant reduction in future pension risk, by closing the defined benefit scheme, the Trustee is now working with its advisers and the Company to reduce risk further, by beginning to implement an asset derisking strategy.